• Skip to primary navigation

 Roll each dough ball in the red sugar or more granulated sugar.

-A small ball of cookie dough sitting in a bowl of red sugar about to be coated.
+A ball of cookie dough sitting in a bowl of red sugar.

-Bake the cookies at 325 degrees Fahrenheit for 11 minutes.
+Place dough balls about 3-4 inches apart on the parchment lined baking sheet.
+Bake the cookies at 325 degrees Fahrenheit for 11-13 minutes.

-Immediately press a chocolate heart into the center of each cookie.
-See baking tips above for more info.
+Immediately after reshaping, press a chocolate heart into the center of each cookie.

 Expert Baking Tips

-• Chill the Dough- I know this seems like a step you could skip if you’re in a rush but please don’t.
-Cookies without eggs spread way more than cookies with eggs.
-If you don’t chill the dough for at least 30 minutes the cookies will spread and be flat and thin.
+• Chill the Dough- If you don’t chill the dough for at least 30 minutes, the cookies will spread and be flat and thin.

 Recipe FAQs